The Southern Vampire Mysteries: Fairies

 Fairies are portrayed in the series as beautiful, with pointed ears and glossy, thin skin.
 Physically, fairies are superhumanly strong and durable.
 They are tough, ferocious, and incredibly long-lived, but not immortal.
-The Shreveport werewolf packmaster says, "They love to flirt with disaster, they love to role-play."
+The Shreveport werewolf pack master says, "They love to flirt with disaster, they love to role-play."
 In this universe, fairies are extremely attractive to humans as well as to vampires.
 Vampires have a hard time resisting fairies because of their smell and taste; fairy blood is intoxicating to vampires.
 A fairy, Claudine, is first introduced in Dead to the World.
-Watching vampires react to her, Sookie thinks that “it was like watching cats that'd suddenly spotted something skittering along the baseboards.”
+Watching vampires react to her, Sookie thinks that "it was like watching cats that'd suddenly spotted something skittering along the baseboards."
 This makes face-to-face interactions between them all but impossible.
-However some individuals, such as Sookie's great-grandfather Niall Brigant, are able to "suppress their essence", effectively masking their scent and making such contact safer.
+However some individuals, such as Sookie's great-grandfather Niall Brigant, can "suppress their essence", effectively masking their scent and making such contact safer.

 In the Southern Vampire Series, fairies can be killed with either lemons, limes, or iron.
 When a fairy dies, a corpse is not left, just a sparkling powder (or fairy dust); the body just fades away, and the fairy's spirit goes to the next oldest family member to tell them of their death.
-The fae call their afterlife "The Summerlands".
+The fae calls their afterlife "The Summerlands".

-Fairies are secretive about their own race, customs, interactions, and world.
+Fairies are secretive about their race, customs, interactions, and world.
 They normally inhabit the fae world, named Faery, but there are portals and doorways between it and the human world.
 Sookie's great-grandfather Niall is a fairy prince, and Claudine and Claude are Niall's grandchildren.
 In later books, Claudine admits that she is Sookie's fairy godmother.
-She was assigned this role in an effort to move on to the next level, which is angelhood.
+She was assigned this role to move on to the next level, which is angelhood.